 The following table provides certain information relating to our average consolidated balance sheets and reflects the yield on average earning assets and the cost of average interest bearing liabilities for the years indicated, in thousands.
 Dividing income or expense by the average balance of assets or liabilities derives such yields and costs.
 Average balances are derived from daily balances, and nonaccrual loans and loans held for sale are included in each respective loan category.
-Assets with tax favorable treatment are evaluated on a tax-equivalent basis assuming a federal income tax rate of 35%.
+Assets with tax favorable treatment are evaluated on a tax-equivalent basis assuming a federal income tax rate of 21% beginning January 1, 2018, and 35% for all prior periods.
 Tax favorable assets generally have lower contractual pre-tax yields than fully taxable assets.
 A tax-equivalent yield is calculated by adding the tax savings to the interest earned on tax favorable assets and dividing by the average balance of the tax favorable assets.
+Deposits held for sale are included in each respective deposit category.

-ANALYSIS OF AVERAGE BALANCES, TAX EQUIVALENT YIELDS AND RATES $^{\!(1)}$
+ANALYSIS OF AVERAGE BALANCES, TAX EQUIVALENT YIELDS AND RATES $^{(1)}$